univention/univention-corporate-server/doc/architecture/services/umc.rst

    single: apache; http server

 Reverse proxy
-   Second is the reverse proxy capability from the :program:`Apache HTTP server` with the reverse proxy module :program:`mod_proxy`.
+   Second is the reverse proxy capability from the :term:`Apache HTTP server` with the :term:`Apache module mod_proxy`.
 The *Reverse proxy* also responds with important HTTP headers similar to the *Static HTTP server*.

    The *Reverse proxy* redirects the following URI paths to the *UMC web server*: